 Creating dashboard maps that help you to quickly re-engage with a complicated situation is an excellent way to use mind mapping software.
 You can afford to switch context for a while and feel confident about picking it up again by reviewing your map.

-See this Mindomo Blog article about the Daily dashboard and try out the mind map template for more ideas.
+See this Mindomo Blog article about the Daily dashboard (containing an editable daily dashboard template and try it out).

 Writing map

 A writing map is a workspace for designing, writing, and publishing a document.
-The purpose of the map is to collect and organize information, then develop it into a document that can be published.
+The purpose of the map is to collect and organize information and then develop it into a document that can be published.
 The readers of the published document will probably never see the map that created it.

 A writing map might be collaborative if several people are working on different parts of a document.
 It can start with brainstorming but needs to become increasingly better organized to reflect the structure of the story you are telling.

 Read more on the Mindomo Blog on the Creating documents with mind maps article.
-You can also copy and edit this mind map template for more ideas.
+You can also copy and edit this template for more ideas.

 Planning map